 How Do You Determine which Accommodations are Best?

 Talking with your child's school team is of paramount importance.
 You want to be sure that while your child is getting the help they need privately or through school-based intervention, that they are not continuing to fall further behind in the classroom.
+To read more about getting help from the school, click here.

 If necessary, I find it helpful to limit the number of requests to your top two in each domain to be more likely to have consistent follow-through from the school.
 While they are doing their best to accommodate every student, the reality is that less can be more in some instances.